Fiat 600 (2023): Design

-The 600 features design cues similar to the Fiat New 500, such as circular headlights and a 600 badge above the front grille.
+The 600 features design cues similar to the third-generation Fiat 500e, such as circular headlights and a 600 badge above the front grille.
 In June 2023, Fiat announced they would no longer sell cars painted grey; the 600 is the first model to conform to this new philosophy, and will be offered in four finishes named Sun, Sea, Earth, or Sky of Italy, corresponding to orange (Arancia Sole d'Italia), green (Verde Mare d'Italia), sand (Sabbia Terra d'Italia), or blue (Azzuro Cielo d'Italia) colors, respectively.

-The interior of the 600 is similar to both the New 500 and the Jeep Avenger, borrowing the steering wheel and climate controls from the former and the center console from the latter.
+The interior of the 600 is similar to both the 500e and the Jeep Avenger, borrowing the steering wheel and climate controls from the former and the center console from the latter.
 The entry-level models will bear the Product Red trim, available in black, white, or red exterior colors, and Fiat will offer an upgraded La Prima trim with interior upgrades and the four Italy-inspired exterior colors.